Noelhy/Test-Dcoumentation/my-website1/docs/doc2.md

 ## getBalance
 This method allows the integrator to know the balance of his prepaid bag, so he can have his own platform updated with the remaining balance.

+## verifyReference
+This method allows verifying if the reference sent for a Service Payment is valid, allowing the integrator to reduce the number of possible reversals by validating a reference before sending it to pay.

+**NOTES:**
+Not all service payments are available for verification.
+If a service is not available for validation, the integrator must simply continue with the subscription process.
+Some services show the reference balance, so the response can be successful with the balance or successful without the balance.

 ## API FLOW  GESTOPAGO

 ![img](../static/img/API_FLOW.png)